alanng10/class-lang/Docue/Article/Word/a.md

 Word "visual" has meaning that is graphics.

-Word "animate" has meaning that is animation.
+Word "anima" has meaning that is animation.

 Word "button" has meaning that is view button.